axem-solutions/dem/README.md

 - Python 3.10+
 - Docker Engine 24.0+

-:information_source: Currently only the Linux operating system is supported.
+:information_source: Currently only the Linux operating system and the Docker Engine are supported.

 ## Installation